ahujaesh/ahujaesh.github.io/README.md

 _About Us:_ Learn about the Daring Dragons, and our mission.

+_Team Scores:_ Stay up to date with our competition scores

-_Team Members:_ Get to know each member of our team by exploring individual profiles.
+_Team Members:_ Get to know each member of our team by exploring their individual profiles.

 _Accomplishments:_ Discover our achievements at Globals, State, and Regionals, including official results and trophies.